FCC-Mcr/FCC-Mcr/README.md

 ## Contribution tips
 - When adding a stylesheet, make sure you `@import` it in `styles/app.scss`
-- When using an images, make sure you `require()` it in the entry point `index.js` (or any other file that is part of the dependnecy tree)
+- When using an image, make sure you `require()` it in the entry point `index.js` (or any other file that is part of the dependnecy tree)
 - Make sure the `npm run build` step completes without errors, and produces the results you expect!

 Say hello on our slack channel https://fcc-mcr-invite.herokuapp.com/